OceanParcels

-OceanParcels, “Probably A Really Computationally Efficient Lagrangian Simulator”, is a set of python classes and methods that is used to track particles like water, plankton and plastics.
-It uses the output of Ocean General Circulation Models (OGCM's).
+OceanParcels, “Probably A Really Computationally Efficient Lagrangian Simulator”, is a set of Python classes and methods that is used to track particles like water, plankton and plastics.
+It uses the output of ocean general circulation model (OGCMs).
 OceanParcels main goal is to process the increasingly large amounts of data that is governed by OGCM's.
 The flow dynamics are simulated using Lagrangian modelling (observer moves with particle) and the geophysical fluid dynamics are simulated with Eulerian modelling (observer remains stationary) or provided through experimental data.
 OceanParcels is dependent on two principles, namely the ability to read external data sets from different formats and customizable kernels to define particle dynamics.

 Concept

 OceanParcels takes a flow field given through Eulerian methods or experimental data (e.g. provided through land-based measurements, satellite imagery or Doppler currents) as input.
 This data can be given on various grid structures.
 To obtain data at an arbitrary point, interpolation is used.
 Lagrangian modelling uses the data given by the flow field and interpolation to simulate the dynamics of an object.